 where each partial derivative represents the process response of CD to the input variable x_i .
 Equation (1) is exact in the limit of infinitely small input errors.
-As the errors become larger (i.e., realistic) equation (1) remains accurate so long as the process response remains linear over the range of the error (i.e., the partial derivatives remain constant).
-If, however, the process response is non-linear the use of the total derivative error equation can be both misleading and inaccurate.
+As the errors become larger (i.e., realistic) equation (1) remains accurate so long as the process response remains linear and uncoupled over the range of the error (i.e., the partial derivatives remain constant).
+If, however, the process response is non-linear or coupled to other variables the use of the total derivative error equation can be both misleading and inaccurate.

-If both the input error distribution and the process response are known, the assumption of linearity is not needed - the resulting CD output distribution can be calculated directly.
-While both the input errors and the processes response can be determined experimentally, process simulation offers the capability to predict the process response.
-Consider a simple example to illustrate the method - the effect of exposure errors on linewidth.
+If both the input error distribution and the process response are known, the assumption of linearity is not needed -- the resulting CD output distribution can be calculated directly.
+While both the input errors and the process response can be determined experimentally, process simulation offers the capability to accurately predict the process response, thus significantly reducing the effort required to perform the study.

+Consider a simple example to illustrate the method -- the effect of exposure errors on linewidth.
 The process response in this case is the well known exposure latitude curve.
 If the input error distribution is known, correlation of the input error probability with the process response function gives the output error distribution.
-For this example let us assume that the exposure errors are normally distributed about the mean with a 3σ of 10% (Figure 1).
+For this example let us assume that the exposure errors are normally distributed about the mean with a 3σ of 10% (Figure 2).
 The error distribution is plotted as the frequency of occurrence (or probability of occurrence) versus exposure energy with arbitrary units for frequency.
 The process response is linewidth versus exposure energy and in this case was predicted using the lithography simulation program PROLITH/2.
-The parameters for the simulation are given in Table I. For any given exposure energy, there is a probability that this energy will occur (for example, 200 mJ/cm2 has a probability of 0.021 in Figure 1).
-From the process response curve, an exposure energy corresponds to a specific CD (for example, 0.513 μm for an energy of 200 mJ/cm2) and thus must have the probability of occurrence corresponding to the probability of the exposure energy.
+The parameters for the simulation are given in Table I(a).
+For any given exposure energy, there is a probability that this energy will occur.
+From the process response curve, an exposure energy corresponds to a specific CD (for example, 0.513 μ m for an energy of 200 mJ/cm2) and thus must have the probability of occurrence corresponding to the probability of the exposure energy.
 Correlation of the input error distribution with the process response results in a list of linewidth values with corresponding frequencies of occurrence.
-The linewidth can then be divided up into equal size bins (for Figure 1, the bin size is $0.004 \ \mu m$) and all of the probabilities with CDs within a given bin are summed.
+The linewidth can then be divided up into equal size bins (for Figure 2, the bin size is 0.004 μm) and all of the probabilities with CDs within a given bin are summed.
 The result is plotted as a histogram of frequency versus CD and represents the resulting output CD error distribution.

-The procedure described above and illustrated in Figure 1 is not limited to one input error variable.
+The procedure described above and illustrated in Figure 2 is not limited to one input error variable.
 Multiple simultaneous variations in input parameters can be modeled to produce a full process response space.
-Individual input error functions can be combined by multiplying the individual probabilities to create a single multi-dimensional probability function.
-The assumption here is that the input errors are independent.
+To produce this response space, the multi-dimensional probability function needs to be determined.
+For example, if you assume the input errors are independent, then individual input error functions can be combined by multiplying the individual probabilities to create a single multi-dimensional probability function.
 The multi-dimensional error function and the multi-dimensional process response are then mapped to the standard one-dimensional output distribution.